 How Long We Retain Personally Identifiable Information

-Breezeline maintains personally identifiable information about you in our regular business records while you are a subscriber to our cable service or other services.
-We also maintain this information for a period of time after you are no longer a subscriber if the information is necessary for the purposes for which it was collected or to satisfy legal requirements.
+Breezeline maintains personally identifiable information about you in our regular business records while you are a customer to our services.
+We also maintain this information for a period of time after you are no longer a customer if the information is necessary for the purposes for which it was collected or to satisfy legal requirements.
 These purposes typically include business, legal or tax purposes.

 Accessing Personal Information